NSS-Data-Analytics-Cohort-3/UN-Data/README.md

 ##### In-class practice 1

-1. Create a `data` folder in your local project repository.
+1. Create a `data` and a `notebooks` folder in your local project repository.

 2. Download these two CSV files and place them in the data folder: